ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain clearly what user research has been completed during discover and alpha
+* Explain clearly what user research has been completed during discover and alpha
-* explain the user research methods, frequency of testing (normally with at least 5 users for each sprint), types of recruits and where they were recruited from, resources available and communication process into the service team to inform the design
+* Explain the user research methods, frequency of testing (normally with at least 5 users for each sprint), types of recruits and where they were recruited from, resources available and communication process into the service team to inform the design
-* explain what has been learnt about users and user needs, including population demographics and digital proficiency profiles
+* Explain what has been learnt about users and user needs, including population demographics and digital proficiency profiles
-* give an example of a user story, the need it relates to and how that user need was determined
+* Give an example of a user story, the need it relates to and how that user need was determined

 ### 20